ayush-3393/HelpWithMyTasksApp/ReadMe.md

 * The Help Seeker can create a task (or multiple tasks)
 * The Helper can book a task (or multiple tasks) for an amount and complete it.
 * After completing the task, Booking ends and Payment is generated.
+* Upon ending a booking a Help Seeker can rate the Helper and vice versa.
+* The rating gets reflected on the Helper's or Help Seeker's corresponding profile.

 ## Sample Requests:
 ### Help Seeker